firstname.lastname@example.org | Visiting Professor

 In addition to my role as a Visiting Professor at the Open Lab, I lead the Sensors and Devices research group at Microsoft Research Cambridge.
 I previously worked at the Xerox Cambridge EuroPARC, Olivetti/AT&T Labs and Cambridge University Engineering Department.
 I have a PhD in robotics and computer vision from Cambridge University.

-- Making 3D Printed Objects InteractiveAugust 30, 2011This project explores approach that allows designers and others to quickly and easily make 3D printed objects interactive, without the need for hardware or software expertise and with little modification to an object’s physical design.
-With our ap...
+- Making 3D Printed Objects InteractiveAugust 30, 2011This project explores an approach that allows designers and others to quickly and easily make 3D printed objects interactive, without the need for hardware or software expertise and with little modification to an object’s physical design.
+With our...